By Jennifer Pharr Davis

 Scenic Views on the Appalachian Trail

 Thunder Ridge near Buchanon, Virginia.
-Photo courtesy of Brent McGuirt Photography.
+Photo by of Brent McGuirt Photography

 The Presidential Range in the White Mountain National Forest, New Hampshire.
 Photo courtesy of Jessica Rodriguez.

 Great Smoky Mountains National Park.
 Photo courtesy of Mark Carrol.

 A view of the lakes surrounding Rangeley, Maine.

 Delaware Water Gap in Pennsylvania.

 Beauty begets beauty — and conservation.
 The majesty of the Appalachian Mountains has inspired art in many forms, from folk ballads to watercolor paintings, from handmade quilts hung on walls to renowned poetry and reflections recited the world over.
 Some art, such as the stunning early photographs by George Masa, have also helped to protect and preserve the Appalachian Trail and its surrounding landscape or viewshed.

 Masa, a Japanese immigrant who stood no more than five feet tall, used a bike wheel as an odometer to mark and measure the Appalachian Trail along the North Carolina and Tennessee border; and he brought his camera along to capture the stunning vistas of the southern Appalachians.
 His photographs, along with the writings of Horace Kephart, were a driving factor in the federal designation of the Great Smoky Mountains National Park and in raising the ten million dollars stipulated by Congress to fund the park.